isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Fix - If comment moderation was NOT enabled, subscribers were not properly subscribed in version 1.5.4.
+The problem was due to trying out the new $commentdata argument, which was added in WP 4.5.
+This issue has been fixed by reverting the use of the $commentdata arg.
+* Fix - Removed 2nd argument from comment_form_submit_field filter.

 = 1.5.4 =
 * New - Moved the subscription checkbox above the submit button.
 * API - Use the $commentdata arg, which was added in WP 4.5, on comment_post hook.